-ONLY IF APPLICABLE
+AUTHENTICITY/PLAGIARISM DETECTION

-In this course we will be using a web-based service (Turnitin.com) to reveal plagiarism.
-Students will be expected to submit their work electronically to Turnitin.com and in hard copy so that it can be checked for academic dishonesty.
-Students who do not wish to submit their work to Turnitin.com must still submit a copy to the instructor.
-No penalty will be assigned to a student who does not submit work to Turnitin.com.
-All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, etc.).
-To see the Turnitin.com Policy, please go to;
+Some courses may use a web-based service (Turnitin.com) to reveal authenticity and ownership of student submitted work.
+For courses using such software, students will be expected to submit their work electronically either directly to Turnitin.com or via an online learning platform (e.g. A2L, etc.) using plagiarism detection (a service supported by Turnitin.com) so it can be checked for academic dishonesty.

+Students who do not wish their work to be submitted through the plagiarism detection software must inform the Instructor before the assignment is due.
+No penalty will be assigned to a student who does not submit work to the plagiarism detection software.
-http://www.mcmaster.ca/academicintegrity/turnitin/students/

-Language for Use in Courses with an On-Line Element
+All submitted work is subject to normal verification that standards of academic integrity have been upheld (e.g., on-line search, other software, etc.).
+For more details about McMaster's use of Turnitin.com please go to www.mcmaster.ca/academicintegrity.

+COURSES WITH AN ON-LINE ELEMENT

-In this course we will be using X\.
-Students should be aware that when they access the electronic components of this course, private information such as first and last names, user names for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.
+Some courses may use on-line elements (e.g. e-mail, Avenue to Learn (A2L), LearnLink, web pages, capa, Moodle, ThinkingCap, etc.).
+Students should be aware that, when they access the electronic components of a course using these elements, private information such as first and last names, user names for the McMaster e-mail accounts, and program affiliation may become apparent to all other students in the same course.

 The available information is dependent on the technology used.
-Continuation in this course will be deemed consent to this disclosure.

-If you have any questions or concerns about such disclosure, please discuss this with the course instructor. $X^ = e$ -mail, LearnLink, WebCT, web pages, capa, Moodle, ThinkingCap, etc
+Continuation in a course that uses online elements will be deemed consent to this disclosure.
+If you have any questions or concerns about such disclosure, please discuss this with the course instructor.